sureshvv/plonegomobile/trunk/gomobile/gomobile.convergence/README.txt

-Categorize site sections belonging to web, mobile or both (gomobile.convergence product).
+Categorize site sections belonging to web, mobile or both.

 See gomobile.mobile package README for more information.